EFD 2014 Speakers and Workshop Summaries

 The “O” word: Marketing Organics for Health

-Jodi will examine some of the studies being used to discredit organic foods and how their findings are being misused by addressing common scientific “blunders” like “third party authority”.
-She will provide a survey of the overwhelming body of evidence pointing to the health benefits of organic foods as well as the many environmental benefits of organic agriculture that are often unacknowledged by negative press.
+Jodi examined some of the studies being used to discredit organic foods and how their findings are being misused by addressing common scientific “blunders” like “third party authority”.
+She provided a survey of the overwhelming body of evidence pointing to the health benefits of organic foods as well as the many environmental benefits of organic agriculture that are often unacknowledged by negative press.

 Considerations for Heritage Grain Production

 Farmers have been cultivating heritage grains for centuries and these crops are the backbone of the varieties used today in modern agriculture.
 How do we grow and sustain these varieties?
-Come learn from diversified field crop producer, George Wright of Castor River Farm.
-George will share some of his best practices in terms of how he is responding to, and dealing with, both the agronomic and economic challenges of growing diversified heritage grains in ecological farming conditions.
+Diversified field crop producer George Wright, of Castor River Farm, shared some of his best practices in terms of how he is responding to, and dealing with, both the agronomic and economic challenges of growing diversified heritage grains in ecological farming conditions.

 Agroforestry: genetic selections for organics

 How can a field crop farmer convert land to agroforestry?
 What are the advantages and challenges of this approach?
 What specific genetic characteristics should a farmer look for in trees to be used in the harsh Canadian climate, and especially on a low-input organic farm?
-These questions will be answered by Ken Taylor in this session on establishing agroforestry on an organic farm.
+These questions were addressed by Ken Taylor in this session on establishing agroforestry on an organic farm.

 A Bio-Intensive Market Garden

 It is popularly supposed that the small-scale market garden can no longer be economically viable since it cannot compete with the economies of scale of the larger growers.
 But is that so?
-In this session Jean-Martin Fortier provides an overview of all aspects of vegetable production at les Jardins de la Grelinette demonstrating how adopting intensive methods of production can lead to the optimization of a cropping system.
+Jean-Martin Fortier provided an overview of all aspects of vegetable production at Les Jardins de la Grelinette, demonstrating how adopting intensive methods of production can lead to the optimization of a cropping system.

 Special Screening: Island Green